Route Grade Votings

 Total votes cast 322

-20m.
 An ancient classic.
-Climb the projecting rib under the centre of the buttress to a ledge (hard for the short).
-Continue then move right and climb the centre of the slab by a crucial mantelshelf.
+Climb the rib under the centre of the buttress to a ledge (hard for the short).
+Up then right to climb the centre of the slab by a crucial mantel.
 Continue up the airy arete.

 Login to your ROCKFAX account to add your comments - Search for comments.